How do I find out about new shows coming to your venues?

-Can I purchase a gift card to The Pageant, Delmar Hall, The Halo Bar and/or Suite 100?
+Can I purchase a gift card to The Pageant, Delmar Hall and/or The Halo Bar?

 Unfortunately, we do not offer gift cards to our venues.
 However, Ticketmaster does provide gift cards which can be used to purchase tickets online through their website.